djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 * The conference online platform
 * Any conference related social activities
 * [Slack](https://join.slack.com/t/djangoconeurope2020/shared_invite/zt-cyuhq1vr-XNFnxqD63YGTCl_YdwUJzw){:target="_blank"} channels, tweets with the conference hashtag, and other online media
-* The Code of Conduct does not exclusively apply to events on the conference agenda.
-For example, if after a scheduled social event, you go to a bar with a group of fellow participants and someone harasses you there, we would still treat that as a CoC violation.

 <hr/>